The Scott model of PCF in univalent type theory: Introduction

+\paragraph*{Section~\ref{sec:soundnesscompadequacy}.} We show how the usual proofs of soundness and computational adequacy adapt to our constructive setting with propositional truncations.

-\cref{sec:charprop} is somewhat technical in nature and we need the definition of the lifting to explain the results in that section.
-The lifting $\lift(X)$ of a type $X$ is defined as ${\lift(X) \colonequiv \sum_{P : \Omega} (P \to X)}$, where $\Omega$ is a type universe of propositions (subsingletons).
-Recall that in our model the PCF type $\iota$ for natural numbers is interpreted as $\lift(\natt)$, where $\natt$ is the natural numbers type.
+\paragraph*{Section~\ref{sec:charprop}.} Recall that in our model the PCF type $\iota$ for natural numbers is interpreted as $\lift(\natt)$, where $\natt$ is the natural numbers type.
 Thus, if $t$ is a PCF term of type $\iota$, then we get an element $\densem{t} : \lift(\natt)$.
-Hence, for every such term $t$ we have a proposition $\mathsf{pr_1}(\densem{t}) : \Omega$.
-In \cref{sec:charprop} we show that such propositions are all semi-decidable.
-This result should be contrasted with the fact that a restricted version of the lifting monad where we take a $\Sigma$-type over only semi-decidable propositions is not adequate for our purposes, as we explain in \cref{restrictinglifting}.
+Hence, for every such term $t$ we have a proposition $\fst(\densem{t}) : \Omega$.
+We show that such propositions are all semidecidable.
+This result should be contrasted with the fact that a restricted version of the lifting monad where we take a $\Sigma$-type over only semidecidable propositions is not adequate for our purposes, as we explain at the end of Section~\ref{sec:charprop}.

-Proving the semi-decidability is not trivial: we prove more general properties about reflexive, transitive closures (\cref{semidec-rel}) and indexed $\mathsf{W}$-types (\cref{indexedWtypes}) from which we derive our desired result.
+In proving our results, we take the opportunity to record some more general properties of reflexive transitive closures (Section~\ref{semidec-rel}) and indexed $\mathsf{W}$-types (Section~\ref{indexedWtypes}).

+\paragraph*{Section~\ref{sizematters}.} We discuss the universe levels involved in our development.
+This is important, because we want our results to go through predicatively, i.e.\ without propositional resizing.